muhammad-faizan-122/fastapi-llm-template/ReadMe.md

-# FastAPI with LLM Example
+# Gradio & FastAPI LLM Example

 ## Description
 This is a simple FastAPI-based application that utilizes the OpenAI Language Model (LLM) via Langchain.
 It serves as a demonstration of extracting desired information from input Arabic text using the OpenAI LLM.